Zod

 loveFish: z.boolean().nullish(),

-})Names and more data
+})Names and more metadata

 Defining names for objects